 You can determine an employee’s overtime wages by finding the weighted average overtime.
 Weighted overtime, sometimes called blended overtime, is the average of an employee’s different pay rates.
-Then, you must multiply the average pay rate by 1.5 to find their overtime wages.
+Then, you must use this weighted regular rate to find their overtime wages.

 How to calculate weighted overtime

 Calculating weighted overtime is more extensive than calculating regular overtime wages, but it doesn’t have to give you a headache.